 A diversity of household types exists within Bellevue with married couples without children comprising the largest share at 32% of all households in 2017 followed by married couples with children at 26% and single-person households at 25%.
 The average household size was about 2.40 people per household in 2017.

 A range of housing types exists in the city to house Bellevue’s diverse population.
 In 2017, about 47% of Bellevue’s housing stock was in single family detached structures, another 11% was in town home, duplex, triplex and fourplexes; the remaining 42% of housing units were in structures with five or more units.
 About 55% of Bellevue’s occupied housing units were owner-occupied and 45% were renter-occupied in 2017.

 The number of bedrooms in housing units also varies in Bellevue.
-In 2015, about five percent of units in the city were studios with no bedroom and about eight percent had five bedrooms or more, but the rest were about evenly split with 16 percent of units having one bedroom, 26 percent having two bedrooms, 22 percent having three bedrooms and 22 percent having four bedrooms.
+In 2017, about six percent of housing units in the city were studios with no bedroom and about eight percent had five bedrooms or more.
+About 16 percent were one bedroom units, 29 percent two bedroom, 20 percent three bedroom and 21 percent four bedroom housing units.